What is infliximab

-If you’re planning to try for a baby, if you become pregnant, or if you’re thinking of breastfeeding we suggest you discuss your medications with your rheumatologist.
+If you’re planning to try for a baby, if you become pregnant, or if you’re thinking of breastfeeding, we suggest you discuss your medications with your specialist.

 Current guidelines state that infliximab can be used during pregnancy and in men trying to father a child.
-If it’s used during pregnancy it will usually be stopped after four months.
-If it’s used after this, it's possible, but not proven, that it may increase the risk of infection in the newborn baby.
+If it’s used during pregnancy, it may be stopped after 16 weeks.
+If it’s used after this, your baby may need an altered vaccination schedule.

-However, if there’s concern that your arthritis may flare up if infliximab is stopped then you can continue with it throughout pregnancy – in this case, your baby should not have any live vaccines (such as BCG) until they’re seven-months old.
+If there’s concern that your arthritis may flare then you can continue taking infliximab throughout the whole pregnancy – in this case, your baby should not have any live vaccines (such as BCG) until they’re seven months old.

 You should be fine to breastfeed when taking infliximab but there’s only limited research, so it’s important to discuss this with your doctor.